 The Amiss family in Cornwall are using new grazing techniques to run their productive farm, which is also rich in wildlife.

 Find out how, at Pentire, we are working with our tenant farmer to manage the headland for wildlife.
-As a result wildflowers and insects are returning, along with more birds and other wildlife.
+As a result wild flowers and insects are returning, along with more birds and other wildlife.

 Our wildlife and the lives of future generations are at risk unless we change the way we farm our land.
 Peter Nixon, our former director of land, landscape and nature, explains why.

 Meet the sheep working tirelessly to look after nature at the places we care for.
 They are grazing the land in ways that help protect wildlife and landscapes for future generations.